fluiddynsci/EngSketchPad/README.txt

     This also means that older versions of MS Visual Studio are no longer being tested either.
 Only MSVS versions 2017 and up are fully supported.

-    This ESP release no longer tests against Python 2.7.
-It should still work, but we strongly advise going to at least Python 3.7.
-Also, we now only support OpenCASCADE at Rev 7.3 or higher.
+    This ESP release no longer works with Python 2.7.
+The minimum supported version is now Python 3.8.
+Also, we now only support OpenCASCADE at Rev 7.4 or higher.
 And these must be the versions taken from the ESP website (and not from elsewhere).
-At this point we recommend 7.4.1 and are skipping 7.5 (waiting for 7.6).
+At this point we recommend 7.6.0.

     The training material is no longer part of this distribution.
 The last training was given for Rev 1.19 and can be found at the ESP website at